 6 acts were shortlisted for the Swiss national selection, Die ESC 2018 – Entscheidungsshow and took place on 4 February.
 The vote was split between an international jury and a televote.

 Winning artist: ZiBBZ

-2017’s host are sticking to the national selection format they used this year – 2 semi-finals and a final.
-Semi-finals will take place on 10 and 17 February; final on 24 February.
+2017’s hosts stuck to the national selection format they used last year – 2 semi-finals and a final.
+Semi-finals took place on 10 and 17 February; final on 24 February.

 Eurovision: You Decide was back for its third year, in a different venue and with an additional host.
 We moved to the Brighton Dome, scene of Abba’s Eurovision triumph in 1974.
 Somewhat appropriately, Mel (Giedroyc) was joined by a new co-presenter – Swedish Eurovision 2015 winner and 2016 contest co-presenter, Måns Zelmerlöw!
 Aside from those changes, the format was similar to the two previous years – 6 shortlisted finalists took part in the live show on BBC2 and the winner decided by public vote and a professional jury.
 It took place on Wednesday 7 February and once again I was there!
 Check out my post on my evening at You Decide.